Shalom-saji-Samuel/Household_income_analysis/README.md

 This project demonstrates the ability to:

-* Clean and structure messy real-world datasets using OpenRefine
+* Clean and structure messy real world datasets using OpenRefine
 * Prepare data for analysis and visualization
-* Extract meaningful insights to support decision-making
+* Extract meaningful insights to support decision making
 * Communicate findings through a clear and focused dashboard

 It reflects a practical workflow from **raw data → cleaned dataset → business insights**.